Annual Notifications/Policies and Procedures

 In accordance with the EPA’s Asbestos Hazard Emergency Response Act (AHERA) of 1987 (40 CFR Part 763), the Cobleskill-Richmondville Central School District is required to give annual notification stating that the Asbestos Management Plan for each building is available and kept in the main office of each building and in the office of the Superintendent of Buildings & Grounds.
 These records are available for review during normal school business hours.

 In addition, in accordance with this act, a six-month periodic surveillance is conducted in each building that contains asbestos.
 The periodic surveillances are conducted in June and December of each year.
-The most recent three year annual inspection was conducted and completed prior to July 2019 with the next inspection to be completed by July 9, 2022.

 Before the start of any project we will make sure all building occupants are properly notified and all signage will indicate the scope of the project.